Electrica3025/Jewishdate/README.md

-# LoxBerry-Plugin-SamplePlugin-V2-PHP
+# Jewish date converter
-This is the LoxBerry 0.3.x Sample Plugin for PHP
+This is the LoxBerry jewishdate converter